 First, with link building quality matters as much as quality.
 If your backlinks come from disreputable sites, that’s not going to help you reach your goals.
 Likewise, if you write guest posts or articles for sites that are saturated with low-quality, guest content you aren’t doing yourself any favors.

-There are also some black hat techniques that have led to a resistance to link building.
+There are also some black hat techniques that have led to resistance to link building.
 There’s a very thin line between a link that is welcome and one that is regarded as spam.
 It’s imperative that you are certain your link is relevant and welcome wherever you leave it.

 What is Content Marketing?

 Content marketing is, well, everything else.
 Here the goal is to build an audience of interested followers, and to nudge them through the sales funnel by offering them a steady stream of relevant content.
 If your audience finds your content to be interesting, useful, or entertaining, that’s a good start.
-If they feel motivated to move forward towards conversion, that’s even better.
+If they feel motivated to move forward toward conversion, that’s even better.

 What is Involved With Content Marketing?